itx-aqsa/ajax-weather-app/README.md

 # Ajax-Weather-App

-**Introduction**
+**Introduction**:

 This project is a simple Weather App that allows users to fetch weather information based on latitude and longitude coordinates.
 It utilizes the Open-Meteo API to retrieve current weather data and hourly forecasts for the next 24 hours.

-**Features**
+**Features**:

-Input latitude and longitude coordinates to get weather information.
+1. Input latitude and longitude coordinates to get weather information.
-Displays current weather including temperature and wind speed.
+2. Displays current weather including temperature and wind speed.
-Provides hourly forecast for the next 24 hours including temperature, relative humidity, and wind speed.
+3. Provides hourly forecast for the next 24 hours including temperature, relative humidity, and wind speed.

 **Technologies Used**
 1. HTML